 How do you achieve a balanced security approach in practice?

-To protect store assets without disrupting store operations, CJ Sharpe and LA Darling follow these basic principles:
+To protect store assets without disrupting store operations, CJ Sharpe and L.A.
+Darling follow these basic principles:

 Assessment